 - Pay for the Nursing Admission Exam at the BRCC Bursar’s Office.

-- Submit a copy of Nursing Admission Exam receipt and sign up for a day and time to complete the exam at the BRCC Testing Center.
+- Submit a copy of Nursing Admission Exam receipt and sign up for a day and time to complete the exam.

-- Take and pass Nursing Admission Exam with a cumulative score of 75 or higher.
+- Take and pass each part of the exam with a 75 or better.

-Applicants are notified of their application status (Admitted or Denied).
+Applicants are notified of their application status (Admitted or Denied) in June.

 Students admitted to the nursing program receive an acceptance letter and additional information regarding the following admissions requirements: